 The additional requirements are not onerous, in fact, they aim to support professional development and transition to Australian general practice, while enabling you to receive feedback on your progress to fellowship.

-To enter the PEP, you must have accepted a job for a position located in Modified Monash Model (MMM) 1-7.
+To enter the PEP, you must have accepted a job for a position located in a Distribution Priority area (DPA) and Modified Monash Model (MMM) 1-7.

 The Modified Monash Model is a geographical classification system that uses population data to classify areas on a scale of MM 1 (major city) to MM 7 (very remote).
-To work in an MM1 area it must also be classified as a PEP Priority GP Catchment area.
-All locations from MM2 – MM7 are automatically accepted by the RACGP and we are in the process of clarifying with the Department of Health which areas are deemed to be Priority catchment areas.
+All locations from MM2 – MM7 are automatically accepted by the RACGP and if you are substantially comparable, which should be the case with MRCGP, then you an also work in an MMM1 area.

 As an overseas trained GP, you also need to work at a practice that is in an approved location classified as a Distribution Priority Area (DPA).
 The DPA system identifies areas where people don’t have enough access to doctors, part of an initiative from the Australian government to get more GPs into rural areas and to better reflect the healthcare needs of an area.

-What this means, in reality, is that GPs are not as easily able to work close to the major State capitals such as Sydney, Melbourne, etc however we do still have a number of vacancies close to these areas and in regional cities such as Mackay and Rockhampton.
+What this means, in reality, is that GPs are not as easily able to work close to the major State capitals such as Sydney, or Perth however we have a number of vacancies close to Melbourne, Adelaide, Canberra, Darwin and Hobart plus regionals cities such as Geraldton and Rockhampton.